jt-nti/presentations/content/_index.md

 title: Assorted presentations
 ---

-There might be some presentations here one day but these are only placeholders for now.
+There might be more presentations here one day but for now there is only one.